-Oue activities have necessarily been curtailed this year due to the coronavirus pandemic and the restrictions it has brought.
+Oue activities have necessarily been curtailed since the start of the coronavirus pandemic and the restrictions it has brought.
 We have moved all our meetings online and have managed to continue to put our case for Independence.
-With no party conferences or Independence marches to attend, we have been able to concentrate on work on our booklet, Scotland the Nation – a Christian Case for Independence, which will be published this month (November 2020).
+With no party conferences or Independence marches to attend, we were able to concentrate on work on our booklet, Scotland the Nation – a Christian Case for Independence, which was published in November 2020.

 Our next meeting will be on 27th January 2021.
 Our meetings are open to all members to attend, and Zoom access details will be sent to members nearer the time.

 If you would like to join us, please email us at email@example.com or fill out the contact form on this website.